 Another key annual tradition that OWIS uses to promote cultural learning is our ‘International Day’ celebrations.
 We display students’ national flags on a special day every year at OWIS that we call ‘International Day’.
 Students carry their national flag in a flag parade, and it is a source of great pride and joy for students and their families.
 Similarly, we encourage students and teachers to sample foods from various cultures and regions through a ‘Food Fair’ that is organised on International Day.
 Students are also invited to wear their traditional clothing on this day.
 We promote the sharing of traditions and symbols of national pride, and we wonder at the differences between us.
 Our students question, explore and conclude.
 And through all of this, they make lifelong friends who may live across the street or across the world.

 Says Amanda Laverick, parent of OWIS’ Early childhood students, Rufus and Elsa: “Both of my children’s classes have multiple nationalities within them.
 One of them has 13 different nationalities in a class of 16, not something you find at every international school and I love this about OWIS.
 The children can share their different cultures, countries and backgrounds and that encourages them to learn about their world and opens their eyes to the diversity around them.
 The different celebrations at OWIS give the children a chance to better understand other people’s cultures and share in food/experiences from those cultures.”

-If you would like more information about how your child could flourish at One World International School, contact us today to schedule a virtual tour of our multicultural campus.
+If you would like more information about how your child could flourish at One World International School, contact us today to schedule a tour of our multicultural campus.
 Both you and your child will be amazed at all we have to offer.